matheus-git/systemd-manager-tui/README.md

 ![rust](https://img.shields.io/badge/Rust-000000?style=for-the-badge&logo=rust&logoColor=white)

-A program for managing systemd services through a TUI (Terminal User Interfaces).
+A TUI application for managing systemd services.

 This tool allows you to manage systemd services with ease.
-You can view logs, list services, view properties, edit unit file and control their lifecycle—start, stop, restart, mask, unmask, enable, and disable—using the D-Bus API.
+You can view logs, list services, view properties, edit unit files, and control their lifecycle: start, stop, restart, mask, unmask, enable, and disable using the D-Bus API.
 It also supports Vim-like navigation.
+It is possible to navigate between system and user units and choose to list only running services or all units.

-It's possible to navigate between system and user units, and choose to list only services (in runtime) or ALL units.
+Additionally, it runs a background notifier that monitors systemd events and sends desktop notifications whenever a unit enters a failed state, helping you quickly detect service failures without constantly watching the interface.

 ## Quick Preview